qruto/laravel-flora/README.md

 php artisan vendor:publish --provider="MadWeb\Formula\FormulaServiceProvider" --tag=config
 ```

-_by default value is set to `app.env` for laravel, in most cases you don't need to override this value._

 ## Usage

 Usage of `app:install` and `app:update` command are the same except that `app:install` uses `Install` class and `app:update` uses `Update` class.